maheshcode/demoblaze-test-automation/README.md

 # demoblaze-test-automation
 Playwright Test Automation Sample Project With POM

 The following test case is automated in this project with the page object model and can run against multiple environments, different screen sizes and mobile views to check site responsiveness.
-Also test is parameterized to achieve a data-driven test for various input scenarios.
+Also, the test is parameterized to achieve a data-driven test for various input scenarios.

 # Test Case Outline